 \subsection{Ablation Study}

 Extensive ablation studies are conducted on IMHD$^2$ to evaluate our network architecture design and IMU modality.

-\paragraph{Network Architecture.} Table~\ref{tab:eval_na} shows the performance of models with or without the mesh alignment feedback (maf.), optimization module (optim.) and diffusion filter (filter.).
+\paragraph{Network Architecture.} Table~\ref{tab:eval_na} shows the performance of models with and without the mesh alignment feedback (maf.), optimization module (optim.) and diffusion filter (filter.).
 It is demonstrated that maf. improves per-frame object tracking results and optim. brings better temporal consistency.
-Moreover, filter. further corrects human-object spatial arrangements onto the learned interaction manifold.
-Compared with naive implementation, the full pipeline of I'm-HOI performs 4 times better.
-Figure~\ref{fig:as_na} illustrates that inaccurate prediction is corrected progressively when maf. and optim. are applied.
-Also, the hand motion generated from filter. makes the capture result more vivid and realistic.
+In addition, filter. further corrects human-object spatial arrangements onto the learned interaction manifold.
+Compared to the naive implementation, the full pipeline of I'm-HOI performs 4 times better.
+Figure~\ref{fig:as_na} illustrates that inaccurate prediction is progressively corrected when maf. and optim. are applied.
+Also, the hand motion generated by filter. makes the capture result more vivid and realistic.

-\paragraph{Input Modality.} We experiment on several different baselines with IMU modality input by adding extra inertial optimization term described in Equation~\ref{eq:inertial_energy} to their pipelines.
-Qualitative results illustrated in Figure~\ref{fig:as_im} clearly exhibit the improvements on object pose estimation of baselines after introducing IMU modality, compared with Figure~\ref{fig:comparison}.
-Quantitative performance reported in Table~\ref{tab:eval_im} shows decent increase of baselines' performance, compared with the statistics in Table~\ref{tab:comparison}.
+\paragraph{Input Modality.} We experiment on several different baselines with IMU modality input by adding an additional inertial optimization term described in Equation~\ref{eq:inertial_energy} to their pipelines.
+The qualitative results shown in Figure~\ref{fig:as_im} clearly demonstrate the improvements in object pose estimation of the baselines after introducing the IMU modality, compared to Figure~\ref{fig:comparison}.
+The quantitative performance reported in Table~\ref{tab:eval_im} shows a decent increase in the performance of baselines, compared to the statistics in Table~\ref{tab:comparison}.
 Additionally, we observe that our approach achieves better results when the IMU modality is involved, especially for object tracking.
-Moreover, Table~\ref{tab:eval_im} indicates that naively incorporating IMU modality input within baselines is unable to maximize its advantages, which further verifies the effectiveness of our network design.
+Furthermore, Table~\ref{tab:eval_im} shows that naively incorporating the IMU modality input into baselines is unable to maximize its benefits, which further verifies the effectiveness of our network design.